Our Pick: Kavahol

 What we don't like: It's tuned for a light, social effect, so anyone chasing a stronger lift may find it gentle.
 And like most cans in the category, the label leans on its noble-kava story rather than printing a per-can kavalactone number.

-Bottom line: If you're going to buy one kava drink to start replacing alcohol, make it this one.
+Bottom line: If the ritual you're replacing is the casual can, make it this one.
 Leilo nails the all-around swap: it's a light, refreshing, easy-drinking sparkling can that works as both a beer replacement and a cocktail base, from the brand most people meet first when they go sober-curious.
 The buzz is gentle and social rather than heavy — exactly what you want for a sustainable everyday switch.

 Pour It Like a Spirit